KyaniteMods/DeeperAndDarker/README.md

 ---
 A Minecraft mod featuring new blocks, items, armor, and hidden mysteries to complement the Deep Dark update.
 Some features introduced by Deeper and Darker include new sculk-related blocks, Warden armor and tools, and the Otherside dimension!

 If you happen to find any bugs in Deeper and Darker, be sure to report them here!
+Try not to post duplicate reports however.

 # Contributions
 [![Crowdin](https://badges.crowdin.net/deeper-and-darker/localized.svg)](https://crowdin.com/project/deeper-and-darker)